 Have you ever heard of Azerbaijan, the land of fire?
 It is a republic divided partially between Eastern Europe and Western Asia.
-Azerbaijan is the centre of many; to its north, you can find Russia; to its east, you can see the Caspian Sea; Iran to the South and both Armenia and Georgia to its west.
+Azerbaijan is the centre of many; to its north, you can find Russia; to its east, you can see the Caspian Sea; Iran to the South; and Armenia and Georgia to its west.

-Ninety per cent of the population is mostly made up of Turkic-speaking Azerbaijanis; the rest are minorities of Caucasians, Russians and Armenians.
+Ninety per cent of the population is mainly made up of Turkic-speaking Azerbaijanis; the rest are minorities of Caucasians, Russians and Armenians.
 Most of the population are Muslims, and a small percentage are Russian and Armenian Orthodox.

 Currency and Economy